nuclio/nuclio/docs/reference/runtimes/java/java-reference.md

 }
 ```

 The `handler` field must simply contain the class name.
-For the above, the `handler` would be `EmptyHandler`.
+In the example above, the `handler` is `EmptyHandler`.

 ## Build

-When instructed to build the user's handler (to create a user handler jar), the Java runtime will generate a Gradle build script from the following template:
+When instructed to build the user's handler (to create a user handler JAR), the Java runtime will generate a Gradle build script from the following template:
 ```
 plugins {
   id 'com.github.johnrengelman.shadow' version '2.0.2'